The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/skills-overview.md

 ![TenChiJin](https://xivapi.com/i/002000/002922_hr1.png)\
 **Ten Chi Jin (TCJ)**

 Temporarily converts each of the three mudra into a ninjutsu action.
-Executing one of these actions will convert the remaining mudra into different ninjutsu actions until all three have been executed or the Ten Chi Jin effect expires.
+Executing one of these actions will convert the remaining mudra into different ninjutsu actions until either all three have been executed or the Ten Chi Jin effect expires.
 You can only use ninjutsu during this, and the same ninjutsu cannot be executed twice.
 This ability cannot be activated while under the effects of Kassatsu.
 This effect ends upon moving.
 This effect has a duration of six seconds.
 In essence, this allows you to use one one-step ninjutsu, one two-step ninjutsu, and one three-step ninjutsu in a row.
-Common uses are Fuma>Raiton>Suiton, Fuma>Katon>Doton, and Fuma>Katon>Suiton.
+Common uses are Fuma > Raiton > Suiton, Fuma > Katon > Doton, and Fuma > Katon > Suiton.
 Using Raiton under TCJ will still grant Raiju Ready as normal.
 This ability has a personal cooldown of 120 seconds.

 ![Meisui](https://xivapi.com/i/002000/002924_hr1.png)\
 **Meisui**

-Dispels the Suiton buff, and in return increases the Ninki gauge by 50.
-Additionally, increases the potency of the next Bhavacakra used within 30 seconds from 350 to 500.
+Dispels the Suiton buff and in return increases the Ninki gauge by 50.
+Additionally, increases the potency of the next Bhavacakra from 300 to 500 if used within 30 seconds.
 This ability can only be used while in combat.
 This ability has a personal cooldown of 120 seconds.

 # Ninki Abilities (oGCDs)

-Ninki abilities are like normal oGCDs except for the fact that they require 50 Ninki to use.
+Ninki abilities are like normal oGCDs except that they require 50 Ninki to use.
 You can store up to 100 Ninki at once.

 ![HellfrogMedium](https://xivapi.com/i/002000/002920_hr1.png)\
 **Hellfrog Medium**

-Deals fire damage with a potency of 160 to target and any other enemies near the target.
+Deals fire damage with a potency of 160 to the target and any other enemies near the target.
 Costs 50 Ninki to use.
-This ability has a range of 25 yalms and does damage in a radius of six yalms around the target.
+This ability has a range of 25 yalms and deals damage in a six-yalm radius around the target.

 ![Bhavacakra](https://xivapi.com/i/002000/002921_hr1.png)\
 **Bhavacakra**